TheRaytracers/freecad-povray-render/doc/tipsAndTricks.md

 ## The camera

-Normally you wont have to deal with camera settings.
+Normally you want have to deal with camera settings.
 The macro both supports orthographic and perspective view.
 You just choose the view in FreeCAD and the result of the rendering should have the same point of view and viewing angle.
-There may be some clipping of the borders of the rendered image if the size of the viewport in FreeCAD isn't exacly the same size you choose in the Macro popup.
+There may be some clipping of the borders of the rendered image if the size of the viewport in FreeCAD isn't exacly the same size you choose in the macro popup.
 If you choose the "Export FreeCAD View" option you will find a image of the FreeCAD view in your output folder with the size of the rendered image.
 It should match the camera perspective exactly.
 If you define your own camera in the .inc file the macro will detect this and the camera statement will be outcommented in the .pov file.
 If you want to use special camera types and effects from POV-Ray but still want to take the camera point of view from FreeCAD we provide some declarations in the .pov file that you can use in your .inc file:
 ```
 #declare CamUp = < 0, 0, 1>;